 I cleaned out my bookshelf last summer, donating and gifting books I’ve had for years.
 It’s now half the size it used to be with the stories I have outgrown sitting warmly in new homes.

 In an attempt to save money though, I have not refilled my shelves.
-This year, I hope to rebuild my collection but I want to explore new genres.
+This year, I hope to rebuild my collection and explore new genres.
 In the past, I mostly read poetry and young adult novels.
 More recently, I have been more interested in memoirs and essay collections.
 But I am still reading a lot of poetry—that I can’t let go of.

 To me, a good book is lyrical and the storytelling is creative and passionate.
 Part of this may be why I have been so drawn to memoirs lately.
 If you care about these characteristics when picking out a book, you might be interested in some of my recommendations.
 Here are some of my favourite titles from my bookshelf.